MenBrial/vim-bbye/README.md

 [Monday Calendar](https://mondayapp.com) supported the engineering work.
 Inspired by [Bclose.vim](http://vim.wikia.com/wiki/VimTip165), but rewritten to be perfect.

-If you find Bbye needs improving or you've got a question, please don't hesitate to email me anytime at andri@dot.ee or [create an issue online](https://github.com/moll/vim-bbye/issues).
+If you find Bbye needs improving or you've got a question, please don't hesitate to [create an issue online](https://github.com/RobertAudi/vim-bbye/issues).